 As an independent, Taiwanese American-owned, small business, we have firsthand experience with some of the beauty industry’s racist practices.
 Though it has been called out in the past, the beauty industry continues to perpetuate systemic racism through lack of diversity and inclusion in product offerings and marketing, as well as its promotion of beauty ideals based on colonialist and racist stereotypes.

 Our commitment to dismantling systemic racism starts with:

 - Giving 5% of sales AND 100% of donations (aka tips) to non-profit organizations that align with our social justice and anti-racist values.
-This quarter (Apr-Jun 2021), we will be donating to Asian Americans Advancing Justice - Atlanta.
+This quarter (Jul-Sep 2021), we will be donating to the Asian American Legal Defense and Education Fund.
 You can add a percentage-based or dollar amount donation to your order in this section of our checkout page: